 There are a few options to work with when binding a hoop.
 All should be available at your local sewing or craft supply store.

-Twill Tape - This material is shown above and comes in different widths and thicknesses.
-You can buy it in packages, on spools, or by the yard.
+- Twill Tape: This material comes in different widths and thicknesses.
+Buy it in packages, on spools, or by the yard.

 Start Binding the Hoop

 Separate the two hoop pieces and set aside the outer hoop.
 Thread a needle with sewing thread and knot the end.
 Set it aside until the last step.

 Begin wrapping the inner hoop by placing the end of the tape or fabric on the inside edge at a bit of an angle.
 Hold this in place as you get the wrapping started.

 If you are choosing the wrap the outer hoop too, the process for starting is the same.
 Just begin to one side of the tightening screw.

 Wrap the tape or fabric around the hoop, overlapping the previous wrap by about half each time.
 Keep the binding tight.
 Sometimes it might start to loosen or form lumps, but as long as you hold it as you work and watch for areas that need to be rewrapped, it will be fine.
 If this happens, unwrap it a bit and try again, getting the wrapping tighter and more even.

 If you run out of the tape or fabric and need to start another piece, hold the wrapped end in place, then start wrapping with the next piece so that it overlaps and holds the end.
 If it isn't holding tightly, secure the ends as shown in the next step, then continue wrapping.

 Stitch the End